makindotcc/UrlDebloater/mixer/README.md

 Main goal is to hide real user IP when unrolling short links (like https://vm.tiktok.com/uniqueGeneratedIdIdentifyingUserWhoSharedIt)\
 Second one is providing easy way to clean URL from an iOS shortcut.

+## Running
+Mixer assumes you are running behind proxy where header ``X-Forwarded-For`` cannot be spoofed.

 ## Endpoints

 ### /wash?url={DIRTY_URL}